 The war in which another country is defeated by diplomacy is called the cold war.

-So let’s first know what is the meaning of the cold war or what is cold war?
+So let’s first know what is the meaning of the cold war or what is a cold war.
 Then we will discuss other aspects of it.

 What is Cold War?

-It means the war of ideas fought through newspapers and paper (print media and electronic media) by writing bullets of paper i.e. bitter thoughts, in this type of war, instead of weapons, newspapers, electronic media is used to defeat the opponent.
+It means the war of ideas fought through newspapers and paper (print media and electronic media) by writing bullets of paper i.e. bitter thoughts, in this type of war, instead of weapons, newspapers, and electronic media are used to defeat the opponent.

 This is the name of the conflict of ideas between America and Russia.
 It lasted from 1945 to 1991.

-Some prominent scholars have given their definitions on the Cold War which are as follows.
+Some prominent scholars have given their definitions of the Cold War which are as follows.